amuhebwa/messenger-bot-tutorial/README.md

     npm install express request body-parser --save
     ```

+6. Make a file called Procfile and copy this into it.
+This is so Heroku can know what file to run.

+    ```
+    web: node index.js
+    ```

-6. Create an index.js file in the folder and copy the following code into it.
+7. Create an index.js file in the folder and copy the following code into it.
 For this step, you will start by creating a basic Node.js server app.
 Later we will add the code to authenticate the Facebook Messenger Bot.

     ```javascript
     'use strict'